BIBINROYBJ/currency_converter_app/README.md

 # Currency Converter App

 Welcome to the Currency Converter App!
+Currency Converter App is a flutter based app.
 This app allows users to convert currencies from around the world in real-time using the latest exchange rates.

 ## Features